 Many Worlds to Walk In: Exploring Diversity in Children’s Literature, Librarianship, and Education

-This one-day conference will be held on 30th April, 2016.
-The conference will showcase graduate student research and creative writing that explores, questions and analyses issues surrounding the topic of diversity in children’s literature.
-This may include research on narratives that depict diversity as well as the diverse formats we use to create and share narratives.
-The conference will be welcoming Dr Naomi Hamer (University of Winnipeg) and Dr Renee Hill (Syracuse University) to UBC as keynote speakers.
+This one-day conference was held on 30th April, 2016.
+The conference showcased graduate student research and creative writing that explores, questions and analyses issues surrounding the topic of diversity in children’s literature.
+This included research on narratives that depict diversity as well as the diverse formats we use to create and share narratives.
+The conference welcomed Dr Naomi Hamer (University of Winnipeg) and Dr Renee Hill (Syracuse University) to UBC as keynote speakers.

-Please visit the conference website for more details and registration.
+Please visit the conference website for more information, including the conference program.

 History of the Graduate Student Conference